Severson-Group/AMDC-Firmware/sdk/README.md

 # `sdk/` Contents

+**All the DSP related files.**

-This folder contains the C code used on the AMDC.
+This folder contains the C code which is ran on the DSP on the AMDC hardware.

 Each folder is a complete project which can be compiled and ran on the Xilinx Zynq-7000 SoC.
 There are currently two projects: